cert-manager/cert-manager/design/20221205-memory-management.md

 ### Risks and Mitigations

-Risk of slowing down issuance in cases where cert-manager needs to retrieve unlabelled `Secret`s, such as CA issuer's `Secret`.
+- Risk of slowing down issuance in cases where cert-manager needs to retrieve unlabelled `Secret`s, such as CA issuer's `Secret`.
   Users could mitigate this by labelling the `Secret`s.

+- Risk of unintentionally or intentionally overwhelming kube apiserver with the additional requests.
+  A default cert-manager installation uses rate limiting (default 50 QPS with a burst of 20).
+This should be sufficient to ensure that in case of a large number of additional requests from cert-manager controller, the kube apiserver is not slowed down.
+Cert-manager controller allows to configure rate limiting QPS and burst (there is no upper limit).
+Since 1.20, Kubernetes by default uses [API Priority and Fairness](https://kubernetes.io/docs/concepts/cluster-administration/flow-control/) for fine grained server side rate limiting, which should prevent clients that don't sufficiently rate limit themselves from overwhelming the kube apiserver.
+  In a cluster where API Priority and Fairness is disabled and cert-manager's rate limiter has been configured with a very high QPS and burst, it might be possible to overwhelm kube apiserver.
+However, this is already possible today, if a user has the rights to configure cert-manager installation, i.e by creating a large number of cert-manager resources in a tight loop.
+  To limit the possibility of overwhelming the kube apiserver:
+  - we should ensure that control loops that access secrets do not unnecessarily retry on errors (i.e if a secret is not found or has invalid data).
+    This should already be the case today, but worth reading through all possible paths
+  - we could store initialized clients for all issuers as we already do for ACME issuer instead of retrieving credential secrets every time a certificate request needs to be signed
+  - recommend that users label `Secret` resources
+  - start with a non-GA implementation (this design suggests that the implementation starts as an alpha feature) to catch any potential edge cases and gate GA on user feedback from larger installations

 ## Design details
 ### Implementation